The Pap Test: Cervical Changes and Further Testing

 When should cervical cancer screening be done?

 It is important to get screened, no matter which test you get.
 Even if you have had the HPV vaccine, you still need to be screened.
 If you are at high risk for cervical cancer, you may need to be screened more often.
-You might be high risk if you have an HIV infection, have had an organ transplant, or had in-utero exposure to the drug DES.
+You might be at high risk if you have an HIV infection, have had an organ transplant, or had in-utero exposure to the drug DES.

 Ages 21-24